gianlucamazza/lstm_forecast/README.md

       - `window3`: Window size for the Senkou Span B.
   - `targets`: List of target variables for prediction.
   - `disabled_features`: List of features to be disabled.
+  - `selected_features`: List of best features selected for training from the feature selection process.

 - `model_settings`: Dictionary containing model parameters.
   - `hidden_size`: Number of hidden units in the LSTM layer.